-No Type of deliverables Time frame 1 Inception report outlining the proposed work methodology, programme implementation timeline, team of consultants engaged and their program, organizational relationships and key contacts.
-In addition, it will indicate; • Each consultant's work programs • Schedule of field survey • Plan for stakeholder engagement Within 2. weeks from the date of Contract signed.
-2 Draft report on the Environmental Impact Assessment (EIA) as acceptable to the Client Within 12 weeks from the date of contract signed 3 Final report on the Environmental Impact Assessment (EIA) as acceptable to the Client within 2 weeks from the date of submission of Clients Comments for the draft report.
+No Type of deliverables Time frame

+Inception report outlining the proposed work methodology, Within 2. weeks from the 1 programme implementation timeline, team of consultants engaged date of Contract signed. and their program, organizational relationships and key contacts.
+In addition, it will indicate; Each consultant's work programs Schedule of field survey Plan for stakeholder engagement 2 Draft report on the Environmental Impact Assessment (EIA) as Within 12 weeks from the acceptable to the Client date of contract signed 3 Final report on the Environmental Impact Assessment (EIA) as within 2 weeks from the acceptable to the Client date of submission of Clients Comments for the draft report.